 In each bio-sand filter unit, contaminated water enters the diffuser basin (Illustration: Step 2) at the top then flows down through a bio-layer (Illustration: Step 3) and then into a sand bed (Illustration: Step 4).
 The perforated diffuser basin is used to protect the bio-layer (“good microbes”) from disturbance when water is poured into the bio-sand filter.
 By slowing down the flow of the water, the bio-layer is able to efficiently remove pathogens and suspended solids from the water.
 As the water filters through the sand bed, it migrates to the gravel bed (Illustration: Step 5) and then the clean water is pushed to the top through tubing at the side of the unit that dispenses clean water for each family.
 The bio-sand technology in each unit “mimics” the naturally occurring water cleansing process of a limestone cave or aquifer very efficiently.
 Clean water is produced with simple materials such as cement, sand and gravel and CWH produces JOBS to help build the Haitian economy.
 Access to clean drinking water is so vital to our health.
 Just one bio-sand water filter unit can affect the lives of 10 people on any given day in Haiti.

 Over 25,000 bio-sand filters have been built since 2001 when the charitable program was first initiated with 95% of the bio-sand filters still in use from the first year in homes throughout the island nation of Haiti.
 Each family pays $5 USD or the equivalent of 315 Haitian Gourdes to receive a Bio-Sand Filter in their home so the unit is perceived as something of value.
 They receive training on how to maintain it.
 Haiti is one of the most water impoverished nations in the world.
 We can help ease the problem of disease and death in Haiti through the installation of these bio-sand filters to help the Haitian people gain access to clean water, a liberty most people in Florida and the rest of the United States take for granted every day.
 Please help us reach our goal of assisting CWH build 60 Bio-sand filters this year; one per a Haitian family and provide clean water for 600 people.
-We sincerely hope that you will support our “Organic Resume” Project and help us achieve our goals for helping Clean Water for Haiti (CWH) build these bio-sand filters in 2017 and make a huge impact in the lives of thousands of people on the impoverished island of Haiti.
-We have made a life-long commitment to this charity by investing our time and energy to save people from cholera.

 The brunt of the burden to find clean water is often bestowed on the young children and the women of Haiti who have to walk 5 – 10 miles each day to a well.
 Water is the essence of Life.
 Give the gift of Life with your donation today!